DistributedClocks/GoVector/README.md

 func LogThis(Message string, ProcessID string, VCString string) bool
 ```
 Logs a message along with a processID and a vector clock, the VCString
-must be a vaild vector clock, true is returned on success
+must be a valid vector clock, true is returned on success

 #####   func DisableLogging
 ```go